Demis Roussos: Solo career

 In more recent years he appeared in Russia and the United Arab Emirates.
 A committed follower of the Greek Orthodox faith, he sang as a guest in a number of churches in Greece and worldwide, including France.

 In 2006, he released Demis Roussos – Live in Brasil, almost thirty years after "Você Você e Nada Mais", a Portuguese hit in 1977.
 From 2006 to 2008, he was part of the Âge Tendre et Têtes de Bois tour, a series of concerts featuring French singers from the 1960s and 1970s.

-Roussos staged a comeback in 2009, wherein he recorded his final studio album, Demis, produced by Marc di Domenico, released on 11 May.
-On this album Steve Howe's son, Virgil, plays drums.
+Roussos staged a comeback in 2009, when he recorded his final studio album, Demis, produced by Marc di Domenico, released on 11 May.
+On this album Steve Howe's son Virgil plays drums.

-Just one month before his death, Roussos selected the tracks for an official CD compilation of his life's work, including notes by his two children Emily and Cyril.
+One month before his death, Roussos selected the tracks for an official CD compilation of his life's work, including notes by his two children Emily and Cyril.
 The CD, Demis Roussos Collected, was released in March 2015.
 It became a number one album in the Belgian album charts and reached number 61 in the Netherlands.